ufal/neuralmonkey/docs/source/tutorial.rst

 If you have reached this point, you have nearly everything this tutorial offers.
-The last step of this tutorial is to take the trained model and to evaluate it on previously unseen dataset.
-For this you will need additional two configuration files.
+The last step of this tutorial is to take the trained model and to apply it to a previously unseen dataset.
+For this you will need two additional configuration files.
 But fear not - it's not going to be that difficult.
 The first configuration file is the specification of the model.
-We have this from the Part III.
-It will only require a small alteration (optional).
+We have this from Part III and a small optional change is needed.
 The second configuration file tells the run script which datasets to process.

-The optional alteration of the model INI file prevents the training dataset from loading.
-This is a flaw in the present design and it's subject to change.
+The optional change of the model INI file prevents the training dataset from loading.
+This is a flaw in the present design and it is planned to change.
 The procedure is simple:

 1. Copy the file ``post-edit.ini`` into e.g. ``post-edit.test.ini``